rollbear/trompeloeil/README.md

 What is it?
 -----------

-A thread safe header only mocking framework for C++14 using the Boost Software License 1.0
+A thread-safe header-only mocking framework for C++14 using the Boost Software License 1.0

 Documentation
 -------------